 To prevent future dryness, implement a healthy skin care routine.

 - Wash your face daily with a mild cleanser and lukewarm water.

-- Choose skin care products suited to your skin type — oily, dry, or combination.
+- Choose skin care products suited to your skin type.

-- Protect your skin by wearing a broad-spectrum sunscreen with SPF 30 or higher.
+- Protect your skin by wearing a broad spectrum sunscreen with at least SPF 30.

-- Apply lotion after you shower or bathe to lock in moisture.
+- Apply lotion to your skin after you shower or bathe to lock in moisture.

 - Use petroleum jelly to moisturize dry skin.